csc-training/sscc-cp2k/aimd/README.md

-s# Part 4: *Ab initio* molecular dynamics simulation of 2-formylcyclohexanone in aqueous solution
+# Part 4: *Ab initio* molecular dynamics simulation of 2-formylcyclohexanone in aqueous solution

 Standard classical MD simulations are unable to describe chemical reactions such as proton transfer.
 In *ab initio* molecular dynamics (AIMD) simulations the forces